Ever get a negative comment that sticks with you?

 Criticism with ideas to help you improve it.
 This is the gold we’re looking for… it answers:

-Because it can make us uncomfortable, it can be confused with negativity or negative criticism.
-The difference is the help to improve (if you are willing to listen to it and follow the advice).
+Because it can make us uncomfortable, constructive criticism can be confused with negativity or negative criticism.

 Two EpicSongWriting Examples: